lsftw/CantTakeItAnymore/README.md

 ======================

 2d top-down shooter w/ rpg elements.

 Prepare for a boss fight when your time runs out, if you aren't prepared, you can reset but with increased difficulty.

-For: UMD Game Dev Club's Game Jam, Theme: Countdown
+Developed For: UMD Game Dev Club's Game Jam
+Theme: Countdown

 Developers:
-Shiliang Zhang
+Shiliang Zhang (lsftw)
-Zhehao Chen
+Zhehao Chen (zchen27)

 =======================